/*

 * if any point is contained in both the interior of the

-and the specified rectangular area.
+* Shape and the specified rectangular area.

 * * The {@code Shape.intersects()} method allows a {@code Shape} * implementation to conservatively return {@code true} when: *

-intersect, but
+Shape intersect, but

-if the interior of the Shape
+* true if the interior of the Shape and

 * the interior of the rectangular area intersect, or are